yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 </ul>

-You can configure Google Cloud Platform (GCP) for YugabyteDB clusters using YugabyteDB Anywhere.
-If no cloud providers are configured yet, the main Dashboard page prompts you to configure at least one cloud provider.
+You can configure Google Cloud Platform (GCP) for YugabyteDB universes using YugabyteDB Anywhere.
+If no cloud providers are configured, the main Dashboard page prompts you to configure at least one cloud provider.

 ## Prerequisites